Kendall West, Florida

 Kendall West is a census-designated place and unincorporated community in Miami-Dade County, Florida, west of the Florida Turnpike.
 It is located in the Miami metropolitan area of South Florida.
 The population was 36,536 at the 2020 census.

 Geography

-Kendall West is located 17 mi west-southwest of downtown Miami at (25.705499, -80.440526).
+Kendall West is located 17 mi west-southwest of downtown Miami.
 It is bordered to the east by Kendale Lakes, to the south by The Hammocks, and to the west and north by farmland or undeveloped land.

 According to the United States Census Bureau, the census area has a total area of 3.01 sqmi, of which 2.75 sqmi are land and 0.26 sqmi, or 8.57%, are water.